-Nora is an award-winning Iranian-Australian writer/director based in Melbourne.
-She holds a Bachelor Degree in Architecture from the University of Technology, Sydney and a Masters in Film & Television from the Victorian College of the Arts (VCA).
+Nora is an Iranian-Australian writer/director based in Melbourne.
+She holds a Bachelor of Design in Architecture from the University of Technology, Sydney and a Masters in Film & Television from the Victorian College of the Arts.

 Nora started her career making documentaries in Lebanon and Chile.
-In 2011, her documentary BEIRUT, UNDER THE BRIDGE was awarded ‘Best Director Documentary’ and ‘Special Jury Prize Documentary’ at the 11th Beirut International Film Festival and broadcast on CNN.
-Her first long-form documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the 2017 Sheffield Doc/Fest (New Talent Award Nominee)
+In 2011, her short documentary BEIRUT, UNDER THE BRIDGE was awarded ‘Best Director Documentary’ and ‘Special Jury Prize Documentary’ at the 11th Beirut International Film Festival and in 2017, her mid-length documentary, CASA ANTÚNEZ (ANTÚNEZ HOUSE) competed in the Official Selection of the Sheffield Doc/Fest (New Talent Award Nominee).

 In 2015, Nora was mentored by Iranian master filmmaker Abbas Kiarostami in his Barcelona workshop.
 Her short HIGH TIDE was selected in Kiarostami’s top 10 films to screen at international film festivals.
 Later that year, her graduate short, THE PHOENIX (Simorgh) was nominated for an Australian Director’s Guild (ADG) Award and was selected for Melbourne International Film Festival’s prestigious Accelerator Lab.